Cristina-Tobias/clustintime/README.md

 ```

 > [!TIP]
+> To install the libraries, you have two possible options within this repository:
-> In this repository, there is a requirements.txt file which contains the list above this line.
+>1.
+There is a requirements.txt file which contains the list above this line.
 In order to install all the libraries in a single command
 line, execute:

 ``` bash
 pip install -r requirements.txt
 ```
+>2.
+Use the .yml file with the environment to have all the libraries that you will need.
+For more details check: [Conda managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)

 ## Example of basic usage